Close

 Your search returned more than 50 results.
 The 50 most relevant results are displayed.

 For several decades the world has looked to the US for stability and order.
-Following the ‘surprise’ election result that had the prevailing politicians and pollsters aghast at hearing the words, ‘President-elect Trump’, gives a sense that the stability we have come to expect from the US can no l...
+Following the ‘surprise’ election result that had the prevailing politicians and pollsters aghast at hearing the words, ‘President-elect Trump’, gives a sense that the stability we have come to expect from the US can no longer be assured.

-If the boj continues to buy bonds at its current pace, the central bank will own the entire market by 2025. with negative rates and a dysfunctional bond market, where are japanese investors turning to offshore now?
+If the BoJ continues to buy bonds at its current pace, the Central Bank will own the entire market by 2025.
+With negative rates and a dysfunctional bond market, where are Japanese investors turning to offshore now?

 After a very slow start to its monetary policy normalisation process, with only one rate hike in both 2015 and 2016, the US Federal Reserve (the Fed) today entered a new, more active phase for monetary policy.

-In this economic research note, we look at the fed's next steps, examine the central banks' revised economic forecasts and look at the financial market implications of today's hike.
+In this economic research note, we look at the Fed's next steps, examine the central banks' revised economic forecasts and look at the financial market implications of today's hike.

 French consumer confidence has reached a 10 year high following the election.
 The question will now be, can it be sustained and can President Macron follow through on his promises?

-With brexit and trump fresh in the memory, financial markets were looking for the next domino to fall...
+With Brexit and Trump fresh in the memory, financial markets were looking for the next domino to fall...

 Following the downturn of the last 5 years, our 20 years of experience in resources investing leads us to believe the sector is positioned for a brighter 2017.
 Why?